 This interdisciplinary course offers a panoramic view of cultural practices that have been the social glue for African Americans, historically and advancing into the present.
 We will move through the ways ecclesial and nonecclesial religious belief and practice have intersected with black folk tradition, ritual, music, art, literature and other material and nonmaterial cultural forms to give rise to a vibrant and enduring black social, political and economic life in America.
-In this culturally thematic course, we will also wrestle with ethical subjects and issues that despite the strength of black spirituality possess the potential to contribute to forms of black social death.
-(Race, Ethnicity, and Gender)
+In this culturally thematic course, we will also wrestle with ethical subjects and issues that despite the strength of black social death.
+(Race, Ethnicity, Gender, and/or Global Contexts)